roromiyu/rock-paper-scissors-game/README.md

 # rock paper scissors game

-## about the project
+## About the project

-this is a mini project i worked on i'm just started to learn web dev and this project is a fun and interactive Rock Paper Scissors game, built using: css ,js, html
+This is a mini peoject i built while learning web development.
+Its a browser based Rock Paper Scissors game that has:

-Thee game lets you play against the computer (but i will update it everytime i learn something new) and the game includes the difficulty levels so the eai can  be easy, mid, hard, it also hase tracking scors.
+- three difficulty levels: choose between easy , medium and hard + Ai is your opponent
+- ⁠score tracking: keeps track of wins and losses and draws across sessions
+- ⁠clean interface: simple design build with HTML, css, js

+## Build with

+HTML
+CSS
+JS

-## why i build this
+## Why i built this

-because i wanted to create a mini project to see my self and improve my self on web dev
+As a beginner in web development i wanted to:
+- apply fundamentals HTML, CSS, js
+- ⁠practice DOM manipulation and ecen handing
+- ⁠create something interactive and fun
+- ⁠build a foundation of future enhancement

 ## Demo
 link: https://roromiyu.github.io/rock-paper-scissors-game/